MakerSCAD/makerscad-docs/source/getting_started.rst

 * EXPORT the current 3d objects as a STL file.
 * EXPORT the current 3d objects as an OBJ file.
 * LOAD an asset (experimental).
-* Confifure ScratchyCAD on the SETTINGS window.
+* Confifure MakersCAD on the SETTINGS window.
-* Go to the Documentation to get HELP learning scratchycad
+* Go to the Documentation to get HELP learning MakersCAD
 * Check the ABOUT window for authors, copyright licence and more.

 Under the main toolbar at the left side is Work view